 - HTTP-only cookies: Not accessible to JavaScript at all — immune to XSS token theft.
 Requires CSRF protection (SameSite cookie attribute handles most cases)

-For expiration, keep access token lifetimes short — 15 minutes to 1 hour is common.
-Use a refresh token with a longer lifetime (days or weeks) to issue new access tokens silently when they expire.
-Rotating refresh tokens (issuing a new refresh token on every use and invalidating the old one) provides additional protection against token theft.
+Keep access token lifetimes short — 15 minutes to 1 hour is typical.
+Use a refresh token with a longer lifetime (days to weeks) to issue new access tokens silently.
+Rotating refresh tokens (issue a new one on every use, invalidate the old) adds meaningful protection against token theft without requiring users to re-login frequently.